Arjay123/fullstack-nanodegree-vm/README.md

 ## item-catalog

-A website that allows users to perform CRUD operations on a SQLite database using Python with Flask and SQLAlchemy.
+A website that allows users to perform CRUD operations on a SQLite or PostgreSQL database using Python with Flask and SQLAlchemy.

 ## Install